THUFIR/EntAppClientJWS/README.txt

 https://netbeans.org/kb/docs/javaee/entappclient.html

-to distribute the resulting application.
+and to distribute the resulting application, either through CORBA or the Glassfish appclient script.